sagemath/sagewiki_to_gh-2022-10-10/sd2-travel.md

 The workshop will take place in the basement of the [http://www.washington.edu/home/maps/northcentral.html?CMU Communications Building] on the University of Washington campus in rooms B006 and B022.
 (Note that Padelford (=Math) is across the street from communications.)
+See also the [http://www.washington.edu/home/maps/campusmappg.pdf printable campus map in pdf format].

 Directions to Communications coming from the south via I-5 northbound:
 From I-5 northbound, take exit 168B (Bellevue/Kirkland)